Only Boys Aloud

-Only Boys Aloud is a Wales-based boys' choir founded by choral director Tim Rhys-Evans.
+Only Boys Aloud is a Welsh boys' choir founded by choral director Tim Rhys-Evans.
 Only Boys Aloud finished third in the Britain's Got Talent competition in May 2012 and released their debut album in November 2012.

 History

 Only Boys Aloud was founded in May 2010 by Tim Rhys-Evans.
-Rhys-Evans, who founded Only Men Aloud in 2000, brought 144 boys onstage to sing with Only Men Aloud at the opening of the National Eisteddfod in Ebbw Vale in 2010.
+Rhys-Evans, who founded Only Men Aloud! in 2000, brought 144 boys onstage to sing with Only Men Aloud at the opening of the National Eisteddfod in Ebbw Vale in 2010.
 According to Rhys-Evans, he intended to use this one-time event to gauge the level of interest in a Welsh boys' choir.
 The event led to the formation of an organization, the Aloud Charity, which funds Only Boys Aloud.
 Rhys-Evans "'noticed choirs were getting older and older, which went hand in hand with a breakdown in the traditional sense of community in South Wales'", and he desired to "'inject some new blood into the Welsh tradition of choir singing'".
 According to Rhys-Evans, he also wanted to help boys in economically depressed areas of Wales: "'Choral singing is a stronghold of the Valleys and I wanted to use it as a way of getting teenage boys doing something positive'".

 In December 2011, Only Boys Aloud joined forces with its father company, Only Men Aloud, to perform on the final night of Only Men Aloud's arena tour at the Motorpoint Arena Cardiff and also featured on their Christmas CD.
 They have been the subject of two TV documentaries and appeared on BBC's Songs of Praise.
 Only Boys Aloud have appeared at many events, including at the Millennium Stadium, Cardiff with Dame Shirley Bassey and Catherine Zeta-Jones in the "Ryder Cup Welcome to Wales" concert.